JesusRamirezB/tortipos/ProjectLog.md

 Internet connectivity there is unreliable, which led to a discussion with Claude about offline-first approaches.
 It suggested using a **local offline database** that would sync with Supabase whenever a connection was available.

-I had no prior experience with **InnoDB**, but Claude handled the initial setup and logic without major issues, and I integrated it into the project.
+I had no prior experience with **IndexedDB**, but Claude handled the initial setup and logic without major issues, and I integrated it into the project.

 ## Refactor & structure improvements